Efficient Attention Mechanism for Visual Dialog that can Handle All the Interactions between Multiple Inputs: Introduction

-To cope with this, we propose a neural architecture that can deal with all the interactions between many utilities.
+To cope with this, we propose a neural architecture named {\em Light-weight Transformer for Many Inputs} (LTMI) that can deal with all the interactions between many utilities.
 While it has a block structure similar to the Transformer and shares the core design of attention computation, it differs in the following two aspects.
 One is the difference in the implementation of multi-head attention.
 Multi-head attention in the Transformer projects the input feature space linearly to multiple lower-dimensional spaces, enabling to handle multiple attention maps, where the linear mappings are represented with learnable parameters.
 In the proposed model, we instead split the input feature space to subspaces mechanically according to its indexes, removing all the learnable parameters from the attention computation.

-The other difference is that while the Transformer is designed to deal with only self-attention, ours is designed to receive multiple utilities and compute all the interactions (rigorously, source-to-target attentions) to one utility from all the others including itself.
+The other difference from the Transformer is that LTMI is designed to receive multiple utilities and compute all the interactions to one utility from all the others including itself.
 This yields the same number of attended features as the input utilities, which are then concatenated in the direction of the feature space dimensions and then linearly projected back to the original feature space.
-We treat the parameters of the last linear projection as learnable, which are the only learnable parameters in the proposed block.
+We treat the parameters of the last linear projection as only learnable parameters in LTMI.
 This design makes it possible to retain sufficient representational power with a much fewer number of parameters, as compared with a natural extension of the Transformer block to many utilities.
 By using the same number of blocks in parallel as the number of utilities, we can deal with all the interactions between the utilities; see Fig.~\ref{fig:simplesymbol} for example.
-Assuming three utilities and the feature space dimensionality of $512$, a layer consisting of the proposed blocks that can deal with their all interactions has 2.38M parameters, whereas its counterpart based on naive Transformer extension has 28.4M parameters.
+Assuming three utilities and the feature space dimensionality of $512$, a layer consisting of LTMI has 2.38M parameters, whereas its counterpart based on naive Transformer extension has 28.4M parameters.